yatara-cc/z-butt-openscad/README.md

 -   `mx` module prefix is for Cherry MX stems
 -   `al` module prefix is for Alps stems
+-   `tp` module prefix is for Topre stems
 -   `lp` module prefix is for Kailh Low-Profile stems
 -   `xu`: number of key units in X (1 unit is 19.05mm or 0.75 inches).
 -   `yu`: Number of key units in Y